 Software and app development

 kiwanja.net makes good use of a wide range of skills picked up during an early career in computing and IT to design and build cause-centric tools for both non-profits and engaged citizens.
-The first of these, FrontlineSMS, is today one of the most widely used messaging platforms in the NGO sector.
+The first of these, FrontlineSMS, was at its peak one of the most widely used messaging platforms in the NGO sector.
 You’ll find a case study on FrontlineSMS at the bottom of this page.

 for-my-children-resizing-h